 Yes, According to Building Code

-If we're talking about save, legal construction, then the answer is 'yes' - with provisions.
+If we're talking about saving, legal construction, then the answer is 'yes' - with provisions.
 There are no laws or architectural limitations to installing a toilet back-to-back with a kitchen wall - any part of the kitchen.

 Of course, when it comes to building code, there are always rules and requirements for any project.
 Building codes help to define both what is architecturally necessary for safety and what you legally must do to receive a building permit and avoid fines in the future.